Trainers

 Paul Nicholls

 Paul Nicholls has been the champion jumps trainer on 14 occasions, with close to 150 Grade 1 wins, including four Cheltenham Gold Cups.
-Paul trained the very first Owners Group horse, Sound Investment, and currently trains the largest number of our horses, including the high-class hurdler and chaser Stage Star, a Grade 1 winner over hurdles in 2021.
+Paul trained the very first Owners Group horse, Sound Investment, and currently trains the largest number of our horses, including the high-class Stage Star, a Grade 1 winner over hurdles in 2021 and winner of the Grade 1 Turners Novices’ Chase at the 2023 Cheltenham Festival.
 Paul has trained many of the sport's most outstanding and best-known horses, including Kauto Star, Master Minded, Big Buck's, Denman and Azertyuiop, to name but a few.
+His stable highlight in the 2022-23 National Hunt season came from Bravemansgame in the Ladbrokes King George VI Chase at Kempton.

 • Donald McCain